-In the years following the drubbing Upledger's claims received from the medical establishment, he might simply have been ignored, except that as he began to experiment with subtle manipulations of patients' heads and spinal columns, he often achieved astonishingly effective therapeutic results.
+In the years following the criticism Upledger received from the medical establishment, he might simply have been ignored, except that as he began to experiment with manual therapy, he often achieved astonishingly effective therapeutic results.

 The first patient Dr. Upledger treated with his experimental therapy was a seven-year old boy with chronic and unrelieved pain in his ears; next, he treated a World War II veteran who was desperate to get relief from tinnitus (ringing in his ears) and incapacitating headaches, and both patients soon were pain- and symptom-free.
 Dr. Upledger treated five-year old and sixteen-year old boys who had autism diagnoses—both were mute, withdrawn, ritualized, and obsessive—and each was pronounced normal by other physicians after only a few sessions with Upledger.
 And perhaps most astonishingly, the underdeveloped arm and hand of a sixty-eight-year old man with Erb's Palsy became functional for the first time and even began to grow—something documented by comparative X-rays taken by the man's family physician—following craniosacral treatment by Upledger.

-Over time, the doctor and those whom he began to teach his techniques successfully treated a wide range of medical problems associated with pain and dysfunction, including migraine headaches, chronic neck and back pain, motor-coordination impairments, traumatic brain and spinal cord injuries, scoliosis, learning disabilities, Down's Syndrome, stress and tension-related problems, and even post-traumatic stress disorder.
+Over time, the doctor and the therapists he trained successfully treated people with a wide range of health care problems associated with pain and dysfunction, including migraine headaches, chronic neck and back pain, motor-coordination impairments, traumatic brain and spinal cord injuries, scoliosis, learning disabilities, Down's Syndrome, stress and tension-related problems, and even post-traumatic stress disorder.

-Today, more than 100,000 practitioners of CranioSacral Therapy, CST, located in more than a hundred countries around the globe have been trained by Dr. Upledger and his colleagues.
-The number of patients benefitting from the therapy he created continues to swell because "he was willing to be scrutinized and criticized and break through established professional boundaries," according to his son John Matthew Upledger, who now continues his father's work.
+Today, more than 125,000 practitioners of CranioSacral Therapy (CST), located in more than a 110 countries around the globe have been trained by Dr. Upledger and his colleagues.
+The number of patients benefiting from the therapy he created continues to increase, because according to his son John Matthew Upledger (1957-2017), "he was willing to be scrutinized and criticized and break through established professional boundaries."
 "He understood that the techniques he developed could be ably performed by qualified body-workers, physical therapists, dentists, chiropractors, and the many other hands-on healthcare practitioners who serve large numbers of people of all socioeconomic standings."

 Always a risk-taker, and forever eager to help individual patients as well as explore new ways to enable bodies to heal themselves, Dr. Upledger traveled to Dallas early in 2003 to assist world-renowned reconstructive plastic surgeon Dr. Kenneth Salyer and a team of fifty colleagues as they prepared for an immensely complex surgery that would separate Egyptian, twins Ahmed and Mohamed Ibrahim, who were conjoined at the top of their skulls—surgery that ultimately was highly successful.